YimMenu/YimMenu/docs/SETUP.md

 ![VS Code Build Options](img/vsc-build.png)

 Try match your IDE with what you see in the above screenshot after which you can press the Build button.
+Or alternatively you can also press `F7` to start a build in Visual Studio Code.

 If you want to speed up compilation of YimMenu in Visual Studio code you'll have to change a setting in VS Code.
 Open settings and search for `cmake.generator`, change the value of that input field to `Ninja`.